 If you notice a driver displaying any of the warning signs, maintain a safe distance from the vehicle and do not attempt to stop it.

 Instead, note the vehicle’s license plate number, the vehicle’s description and the direction in which it is traveling.
 Then contact the police as soon as possible.
 Your action could save lives.

 I’m hosting a party and I’m concerned about my guests drinking and driving.
 What can I do to reduce the risk?

 Home hosts have a duty to serve alcohol responsibly and conscientiously.
 They need to ensure intoxicated guests do not get behind the wheel of a car, creating a risk of harm to themselves and others on the road.

 Follow these tips to ensure safety when serving alcohol at your next party:

-- Always serve food when serving alcohol.
+Always serve food when serving alcohol.
 High-protein foods such as meat and cheeses take longer to digest, slowing the rate at which the body absorbs alcohol.
-However, try not to serve salty foods, which make people thirsty and inclined to drink more.
+Try not to serve salty foods, which make people thirsty and inclined to drink more.